Learning how to canoe is an exciting journey that can open up vast areas of wilderness for a lifetime of adventures.

 It may seem simple, but pulling off a perfect forward stroke takes practice.
 You want to make sure the paddle blade is positioned in such a way that you pull water efficiently and use your core muscles through the stroke for maximum power and to reduce arm fatigue.
 Learn the traditional forward stroke here.

 3. Learn how to tie your canoe to the car

 It may not be a on-the-water skill, but properly lashing your canoe to the roof of your car makes you mobile.
-Most people aren’t lucky enough to live right at their favorite paddling destinations, which means transportation is part of their canoeing adventures.
+Most people aren’t lucky enough to live right at their favourite paddling destinations, which means transportation is part of their canoeing adventures.
 Learn and abide by a safe and effective system and you can cut down on time spent fiddling with straps and enjoy more time developing your paddling skills.
 Learn how to transport a canoe on your car here.

 4. Master a canoe rescue technique